Ginevra King: Early life and education

-As a privileged teenager cocooned in a small circle of wealthy Protestant families, King developed a notorious self-centeredness, and she purportedly lacked self-introspection.
-Intensely competitive, King disliked to lose to anyone at anything—tennis, golf or basketball.
-This intense competitiveness did not extend to her academic studies.
-Although she diligently completed her schoolwork, she disliked learning and instead preferred parties where she could sit up late chatting with her Big Four friends.
-Her closest friend and confidant in the Big Four quartet, Edith Cummings, later became one of the premier amateur golfers during the Jazz Age and served as the model for the character of Jordan Baker in Fitzgerald's 1925 novel The Great Gatsby.
+As a privileged teenager cocooned in a small circle of wealthy Protestant families, King developed a notorious self-centeredness, and she purportedly lacked introspection.
+Intensely competitive, King disliked losing to anyone at anything—tennis, golf or basketball.
+This competitiveness did not extend to her academic studies.
+Although she completed her schoolwork, she disliked learning and instead preferred parties where she could sit up late gossiping with her Big Four friends.
+Her closest friend in the Big Four quartet, Edith Cummings, became one of the premier amateur golfers during the Jazz Age and served as the model for the character of Jordan Baker in Fitzgerald's 1925 novel The Great Gatsby.

 In 1914, King's father sent Ginevra to Middlebury, Connecticut, to attend the Westover School, an exclusive finishing school for the daughters of America's wealthiest families.
 Her Westover schoolmates included such notable persons as Isabel Stillman Rockefeller of the Rockefeller dynasty, as well as Margaret Livingston Bush and Mary Eleanor Bush, the aunts of President George H. W. Bush.
-The school overtly prided itself on inculcating a sense of duty and noblesse oblige in its pupils.
-Most of Westover's attendees later became the wives of wealthy men who sought "fulfillment in social activities, in child-rearing, and, if they wished to, in helping the needy."
+The school prided itself on inculcating a sense of noblesse oblige in its pupils.
+Many of Westover's attendees became the wives of wealthy men who sought fulfillment as society hostesses and, if they wished, in helping those less privileged.